diballesteros/diballesteros/README.md

 # 👀 About
-Hi, my name is Diego Ballesteros and I'm a front end developer!
+Hi, my name is Diego Ballesteros and I'm a senior front end developer!

-I'm interested in collaborating in all sorts of client-side projects!
+I'm interested in collaborating in all sorts of client-side projects.

 # 🌱 Currently
-I'm currently working on a Pokemon related web app called a nuzlocke tracker!
+I'm currently working on a Pokemon related web app called a Nuzlocke Tracker!

 # 🐱‍👤 Web Pages